build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ---
 title: "Sending Events From DynamoDB Using EventBridge Pipes"
-description: "Save time with a managed no-code integration for sending events"
+description: "Save time with a managed no-code integration for sending events."
 tags:
     - event-driven
     - serverless